-- In the spirit of fairness as well as lawfulness, clubs should adhere to FAA rules prohibiting "holding out," or advertising services, particularly flight training services, to the public.
-Because clubs are not required to meet the minimum standards imposed on commercial operations, it places flight schools and FBOs at an unfair disadvantage when flying clubs (nonprofit or not-for profit operations) begin to compete for their customers. - While it is acceptable for flying club members to receive training in a club aircraft (in the same way they could in their own), it is a best practice for clubs to neither provide flight instruction nor facilitate financial transactions between instructors and club members.
+- In the spirit of fairness as well as lawfulness, clubs should adhere to FAA rules that clearly prohibit "holding out," or advertising services, particularly flight training services, to the public.
+This includes soliciting for members based on the implication of learning to fly.
+Because clubs are not required to meet the minimum standards imposed on commercial operations, it places flight schools and FBOs at an unfair disadvantage when flying clubs (nonprofit or not-for-profit operations) begin to compete for their customers. - While it is acceptable for flying club members to receive training in a club aircraft (in the same way they could in their own), clubs should neither provide flight instruction nor facilitate financial transactions between instructors and club members.
 Instead, these transactions should be between the member receiving training and the flight instructor that the member has chosen, and so should not go through the club's financial system.